 1 min read

-The relationship between strategy and positioning are both the result of strategic planning in which you first set the context within which you operate, and then define the ultimate position you want to achieve within this context.
+The relationship between strategy and positioning is both the result of strategic planning in which you first set the context within which you operate and then define the ultimate position you want to achieve within this context.
 A strategy is your plan for how to move from where you are today, your current positioning, and where you ultimately want to be, your ideal strategic positioning.

-Your Strategic Plan must facilitate strategic thinking that delivers all threes:
+Your Strategic Plan must facilitate strategic thinking that delivers all three:

 2. Your ideal unique strategic positioning